Woven Air with Sonia Ashmore, Mamta Varma and Chinar Farooqui

 A series of presentations on woven air (muslin) by Sonia Ashmore, a specialist on muslin, who talks about muslin in Georgian England.
-Followed by Mamta Varma who speaks about the art of Chikankari and Chinar Farooqui finishes the presentations by discussing her work designing contemporary clothing with muslin and Saiful Islam finished the presentations by touching on his research from his documentary, Legend of the Loom.
+Followed by Mamta Varma who speaks about the art of Chikankari, Chinar Farooqui discussing her work designing contemporary clothing with muslin and Saiful Islam finished the presentations by touching on his research from his documentary, Legend of the Loom.

 Made specifically for international audiences, Legend of the Loom takes the viewer on a breath-taking 2000-year-old journey; from the herbariums of the world, the rivers of Bengal where the plant (Gossypium Arboreum Var.
 Neglecta) grew, to the famous museums of Europe where the best examples of Muslin are still stored.

 Researched and scripted by Saiful Islam, the film covers the story of the first foreigners to come to Bengal in search of its fine textiles, the establishment of empires and the opening of trade routes that began to connect the subcontinent to the wider world.
 Along the way, weavers, farmers, experts, designers, scientists and artisans give their views, add information and perspectives on display techniques, making the story come alive on screen.